 (3) For the purposes of this section, it is irrelevant whether or not a person may lodge, or has lodged, an appeal in respect of a finding of guilt or an offender reporting order, past offender reporting order or prohibition order.

+[Section 62 amended by No. 54 of 2012 s.
+20.]

 Division 8 — Offences

 63. Failure to comply with reporting obligations

-(1) A reportable offender who, without reasonable excuse, fails to comply with any of his or her reporting obligations commits an offence.
+(1) A reportable offender who, without reasonable excuse, fails to comply with any of his or her reporting obligations commits a crime.

+Penalty: imprisonment for 5 years.

-Penalty: a fine of $12 000 and imprisonment for 2 years.
+Summary conviction penalty: a fine of $12 000 and imprisonment for 2 years.

 (2) In determining whether a person had a reasonable excuse for failing to comply with his or her reporting obligations, a court must have regard to the following matters —